MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This release also includes the following fixes:

-- Issue with deeplink functionality where the embedded link in a QR code didn't link to the correct guide or step.
+- **Embedded link in QR code.** This was an issue with the deeplink functionality where the embedded link in a QR code didn't link to the correct guide or step.

-- Issue when recording video through mixed reality capture (MRC) on Hololens which caused holograms to appear offset in the recording.
-With this fix, the holograms now appear in the proper position in the video recording.
+- **Holograms not aligned in video recordings**.
+When recording video through mixed reality capture (MRC) on Hololens, holograms appeared offset in the recording.
+With this fix, holograms now appear in the proper position.

 ## May 26, 2020